Bin Ikh Mir A Khosidl

 Folksong published in 1911 by Z. Kisselgof.
 The words are cited earlier by Sholom Aleichem in his novel Blondzhende shtern (Vagabond Stars), 1909-1910.
 In one version, collected by J. Gorelik in Yeda am, 31-32, 1967, the stanzas span the entire Hebrew alphabet.

-I am a little Hassid, a happy being.
+I am a little Hassid, a happy creature,

-My pocket is empty, and not a kopek.
+My pocket is empty, not even a nickel,

-My wife’s a queen, and I am a king.
+my wife is a queen and I am a king;

 Bin ikh mir a khosidl, a freylekhe brie,